prochazkaml/Coachium/README.md

 ## Project roadmap

 Please [click here](https://github.com/prochazkaml/Coachium/blob/master/todo) to view the current status of the Coachium to-do list.

-**Coachium is currently in the beta stage.** This means that most (not all!) of the features which I have originally planned have been implemented, and all encontered bugs during development have been resolved.

-### Beta stage

-The teachers at our school (and possibly other schools?) will be requested to actually use Coachium instead of CMA Coach with students for most required classes.
-All of the reported bugs/suggested features by the students as well as the teachers will be fixed/implemented.

-### Full release

-Coachium will reach full release when the software is stress-tested for an entire school year.
-New features will be added (from the "Future stuff" category in the to-do list – will very likely be renamed at some point), bugs will be fixed and Coachium will receive a simple version numbering system for the users and server maintainers to easily keep track of the changes.

 ## How can I try it out?